 Steve’s recording career began at age 13 when his family’s gospel band, The Alf Bell Family Singers, recorded an LP; the album contains some of his earliest songwriting.
 After graduating from high school he was a member of a succession of bands playing various musical genres ranging from folk to jazz-rock, novelty and country.
 For three years he played with the Manitoba folk trio Elias, Schritt & Bell, which found regional success and released one commercial studio album in 1982.
 Bell eventually left the band and performed with various artists until 1988 when he withdrew from performing.
 It was during this period that his childhood Christian faith became reanimated and over a six-month period he wrote most of the material for his first three solo projects.
 Faced with a lack of interest from established labels he formed the Winnipeg-based independent record label Signpost Music in 1989 and released his first album, Comfort My People, which comprised 300 cassettes.

 Steve was soon joined by Mid-Ocean Recording Studios founder Dave Zeglinski, who has been a co-producer and business partner in Signpost Music ever since.
 Subsequent albums were increasingly lauded for their high calibre production and instrumental values, such that Bell won his first JUNO in 1997 for the brand new category of Best Gospel Album.
-Since then, Bell has gone on to release 20 albums, 2 concert DVDs, 4 songbooks, and has co-authored a book on the Psalms.
-His work has earned him three JUNOs, four Western Canadian Music Awards, three Prairie Music Awards, five Gospel Music Association Covenant Awards, and many more nominations.
+Since then, Bell has gone on to release 20 albums, 4 concert DVDs, 5 songbooks, and a co-authored book on the Psalms.
+His work has earned him three JUNOs, four Western Canadian Music Awards, three Prairie Music Awards, eleven Gospel Music Association Covenant Awards, and many more nominations.
 In 2014 he was the subject of the award-winning feature length documentary Burning Ember: The Steve Bell Journey by Refuge 31 Films, a superb narrative on the true meaning of “success” in not only the music industry, but in one’s overall life and vocation.